ImeneKHEpABD/FooBarQixKata/README.md

 For each digit 3,5,7 and 0, add respectively "Foo", "Bar", "Qix", “*“.

 If the rules are not applicable, then the Evaluate method will return the input number string if it does not include 0, otherwise it will return a string after replacing the 0 by "*"

-# Project type
-The given solution is a .Net toolkit that allows any other user to build his own application to evaluate the FooBarQix rules for a given string input.

 # Installing
 In order to successfully compile the project solution, you will require to do the following: